akshiv16/orderMaadi/README.md

 GET /api/orders/:id - Get order details
 PUT /api/orders/:id - Update order status (Admin only) Contributing
 Contributions are welcome!
-Please follow these steps to contribute:

-Fork the repository.
-Create a new branch:
-sh
-Copy code
-git checkout -b feature/your-feature-name
-Make your changes.
-Commit your changes:
-sh
-Copy code
-git commit -m 'Add some feature'
-Push to the branch:
-sh
-Copy code
-git push origin feature/your-feature-name
-Open a pull request.
+If you have any suggestions, bug reports, or feature requests, please create an issue or submit a pull request.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for more details.

+Contact
+If you have any questions, feel free to reach out!

+Email: akshivbansal9084@gmail.com
+GitHub: akshiv16
+Live Site: Ordermaadi

+Thank you for using Ordermaadi!